benmneb/word-of-the-buddha/web/content/05_suffering.md

 For what reason?
 Because this _saṁsāra_ is without a beginning.
 A first point is not found of beings who, blinded by delusion and addicted to wanting, are journeying through this round of rebirth and death.

-<span class="sutta-ref">SN 15.10</span> Even just one person, wandering on through their many lives, blinded by delusion and addicted to wanting, would leave behind a stack of bones, a heap of bones, a mass of bones as large as the Himalayas—if there were someone to collect them all, what was collected would not perish.
+<span className="sutta-ref">SN 15.10</span> Even just one person, wandering on through their many lives, blinded by delusion and addicted to wanting, would leave behind a stack of bones, a heap of bones, a mass of bones as large as the Himalayas—if there were someone to collect them all, what was collected would not perish.
 For what reason?
 Because this _saṁsāra_ is without a beginning.

-<span class="sutta-ref">SN 15.1</span> For such a long time you have experienced suffering, agony, and disaster, and swelled the cemeteries with the bones from your many lives.
+<span className="sutta-ref">SN 15.1</span> For such a long time you have experienced suffering, agony, and disaster, and swelled the cemeteries with the bones from your many lives.
 It is enough to experience revulsion (_nibbidā_) towards all volitional formations (the will), enough to let go of the cause of more birth, enough to be liberated from _saṁsāra_.